Karen attended school for 20 plus years.

 She also received four in 2018 for abstract, still life, silhouette and architecture.

 In 2019, Karen earned a second place Merit of Excellence Spider Award for her work in still life photography.
+She also donated her time and talent to the Philadelphia Orchestra Musicians day of Audience Appreciation Day, 2019.
 Sound canceling headphones and looking through a lens make her world manageable.

 Enjoy these selected works.